 A prospective client calls saying, “Can you audit my company?
 We have a December 31 year-end, and we need the audit report by March 31.”
 After some discussion, I think the fee will be around $75,000.
 But my staff is already working sixty hours a week during this time of the year.
 Should I take the engagement?

 My answer would be no unless I can create the capacity.
 How?
 I can hire additional personnel or maybe I can contract with another firm to assist.
-If I can’t create additional capacity, then I’ll let the opportunity pass.
+If I can’t build additional capacity, then I may let the opportunity pass.

 Far too many firms accept work without sufficient capacity.
 When this happens, corners are cut, and staff members and partners suffer.
-Stuffing—even more—work into a stressful time of the year is not a wise thing to do.
-You’ll lose people, and if the engagement is deficient, peer review results may be subpar.
+Stuffing—even more—work into a stressful time of the year is not (always) a wise thing.
+We lose staff.
+And if the engagement is deficient, peer review results may take a hit.

-When you don’t have the capacity to accept good clients, consider whether you should discontinue service to some present customers.
+When you don’t have the capacity to accept new good clients, consider whether you should discontinue service to existing bad customers.

 Each year, we should ask, “If this was a new client opportunity, would I accept them?”
 If the answer is no, then why do we continue serving them?